graphile/crystal/examples/forum/tutorial.md

   using (true);
 ```

-Now both anonymous users and logged in users can see all of our `forum_example.person` rows and `forum_example.post` rows again.
-Next we want signed in users to be able to update and delete their row in `forum_example.person`.
+Now both anonymous users and logged in users can see all of our `forum_example.person` and `forum_example.post` rows again.
+We also want signed in users to be able to only update and delete their own row in `forum_example.person`.

 ```sql
 create policy update_person on forum_example.person for update to forum_example_person